Table of Contents:

 All Bitcoin blockchain transactions are recorded on an immutable ledger.
 No one can change the records afterward, nor could anyone conspire to alter the ledger.
 Yet, the Bitcoin blockchain has more than an unalterable bookkeeping function— it is completely public.
 Whereas banks can only reveal a statement to its account owner and maybe law enforcement, on the Bitcoin network, everyone can access all the information stored on the blockchain.

-Taking this into consideration, the traceability of Bitcoin is far from a binary question.
+Taking this into consideration, “Are bitcoin transactions traceable?” is far from a binary question.

 How do cryptocurrency transactions get traced?

-While Bitcoin promised anonymity, it could only deliver pseudonymity.
-Individuals who wanted to keep their transactions fully private searched for and developed methods to stay private, leading to the rise of Bitcoin mixers and coin tumblers.
+While Bitcoin promised a way to transact completely anonymously, it could only deliver pseudonymity.
+As such, it is possible to track Bitcoin and other crypto transactions through various means, including blockchain explorers, forensic analysis, and other methods.
+Individuals who wanted to keep their Bitcoin transactions anonymous searched for and developed methods to stay private, leading to the rise of Bitcoin mixers and coin tumblers.
 In essence, the transparent nature of Bitcoin made it impossible for anyone to use the network privately.

 The myth of blockchain anonymity, or why Bitcoin IS traceable